lext-next/lext-lubuntu-artwork/README.md

 WORK IN PROGRESS.
-As soon as I finished with learning the internals of PKGBUILD and friends, I will put this on AUR, and AUR users can just execute: $ yay -S lext-lubuntu-artwork to install the Lubuntu-Arc theme on their Arch based LXQt desktop.
+As soon as I finished with learning the internals of PKGBUILD and friends, I will put this on AUR, and AUR users can just execute:

+$ yay -S lext-artwork-lubuntu

+to install the Lubuntu-Arc theme on their Arch based LXQt desktop.

-# lext-lubuntu-artwork
+# lext-artwork-lubuntu
 AUR package for the Lubuntu-Arc theme (for LXQt).

 This repository is intended for use with AUR (for Arch Linux and derived systems).
 There is already a package 'lubuntu-artwork' in AUR.
 That one is supposed to install the Lubuntu-Arc theme as well.
 Mentioned package has a problem (due to that it is not being maintained) and can't be used anymore to install the theme (witdout tweaking the PKGBUILD file).